IceDBorn/rtssh/README.md

-# Only works with "k10temp-pci-00c3" by default!
-<b>Adjust this for your configuration:</b>
+# Adjust this for your configuration:
 1. Fire up a terminal and run "sensors -j"
 2. Based on the output, add the corresponding JSON cells path, seperated by commas, for the temp you want to monitor into the JSON TextBox